jenktam/Code-Snip/README.md

 # What is Code Snip?

 Code Snip is a productivity tool for developers.
-When developers have errors, they can download this extension, which shows a "Copy" button overlay on code snippets within the Stack Overflow, Github, and AskUbuntu web page.
+When developers have errors, they can download this extension, which shows a "Copy" button overlay on code snippets within the Stack Overflow, Github, and AskUbuntu web pages.
 This button will copy all of the desired text, creating a more seamless experience from web to terminal or text editor.

 # How was this built?
 Using merely HTML, CSS, JS, I've enhanced the way developers interact with Stack Overflow by adding a 'copy' button to copy user's code from a search results page.